Jul 7th, 2014 by Mark at PocketMaps

-What we find significant about this story is not simply that a town is putting up signs, but that St. Augustine is implementing a well thought out plan for moving tourists through the city, in a way that is easy and sensible.
-The plan highlights the value of applying wayfinding methodology to tourism.
+What we find significant about this story is not merely that a town is putting up signs, but that St. Augustine is implementing a well thought out plan for moving tourists through the city, in a way that is easy and sensible.
+The project highlights the value of applying wayfinding methodology to tourism.

 St. Augustine is linking their wayfinding strategy to a mobile app.
-We think a pocket map would be a great addition to the plan, particularly as two of the large signs are for pedestrian areas where maps could be easily distributed.
+We think a pocket map would be a great addition to the plan, mainly as two of the large signs are for pedestrian areas where maps could efficiently be distributed.
 But app or map, we applaud St. Augustine's initiative in using wayfinding to make navigating "the ancient city" easy.

 To learn how PocketMaps can help you create the perfect wayfinding tool, please contact us.